thepallavi02/Tribute-Page/README.md

 # Tribute-Page

 #### This is a Tribute Page For HunterXHunter Anime Series
-* It is on of my favourite anime Series.So here is a little contribution from my side.
+* It is one of my favourite anime Series.
+So here is a little contribution from my side.

 *It has Introduction of some Main Characters :supervillain: along with their videos :*
 - Gon Freecss